 In this box, place:

-A whistle, a can opener that opens cans without leaving sharp edges, an extra charged cell phone battery, a few protein bars, a few bottles of water, a small flashlight, small emergency radio and a first aid kit.
+A whistle, a very cool can opener that opens cans without leaving sharp edges, an extra charged cell phone battery, a few protein bars, a few bottles of water, a small flashlight, small emergency radio and a first aid kit.
 The rest of your supplies – whatever you feel would be necessary for you and your family – can go into the closet beneath your earthquake clothes.

 Next to the box, place a pair of rubber-soled shoes for you and your spouse.
 If you have kids, their shoes and a small flashlight should go under their beds.
 The instant an earthquake wakes you – especially if it’s one that causes a lot of damage – put your shoes on before you get out of bed.
 There might be broken glass or debris on the floor.
 That goes double if you have to leave your home.
 Outside you could encounter rocks, pieces of brick from chimneys or downed power lines.